bgruening/docker-galaxy-stable/README.md

 | `GALAXY_DOCKER_ENABLED` | Enable Galaxy to use Docker containers if annotated in tools (`GALAXY_DOCKER_ENABLED=False`) |
 | `GALAXY_DOCKER_VOLUMES` | Specify volumes that should be mounted into tool containers (`GALAXY_DOCKER_VOLUMES=""`) |
 | `GALAXY_HANDLER_NUMPROCS` | Set the number of Galaxy handler (`GALAXY_HANDLER_NUMPROCS=2`) |

+# HTTPS Support <a name="HTTPS-Support"/> [[toc]](#toc)

+It's possible to automatically configure your container with HTTPS, either with certificates of your own or by automatically requesting an HTTPS certificate from Letsencrypt with the following environment variables:

 | `USE_HTTPS` | Set `USE_HTTPS=True` to set up HTTPS via self-signed certificates.
 If you have your own certificates, copy them to `/export/{server.key,server.crt}`. |
 | `USE_HTTPS_LETSENCRYPT` | Set `USE_HTTPS_LETSENCRYPT=True` to automatically set up HTTPS using Letsencrypt as a certificate authority.
 (Requires you to also set `GALAXY_CONFIG_GALAXY_INFRASTRUCTURE_URL`) Note: only set one of `USE_HTTPS` and `USE_HTTPS_LETSENCRYPT` to true. |
 | `GALAXY_CONFIG_GALAXY_INFRASTRUCTURE_URL` | Set `GALAXY_CONFIG_GALAXY_INFRASTRUCTURE_URL=<your_domain>` so that Letsencrypt can test your that you own the domain you claim to own in order to issue you your HTTPS cert. |

 # Lite Mode <a name="Lite-Mode" /> [[toc]](#toc)